New York City Subway

 From midnight until 6:30 am, trains run approximately every 20 minutes.

-Using the Metro in New York
+Using the Subway in New York